bupaal/birdsong-audio-filtering-chain-on-ZedBoard/README.md

 ## ▶️ Setup & Usage
 1. Refer to `Procedure.pdf` for detailed step-by-step setup instructions.
-2. Load the project files from `Project.zip` into your Xilinx Vivado/SDK environment.
+2. Load the project files from `Zedboard-DMA-2016.4-1.zip` into your Xilinx Vivado/SDK environment.
 3. Connect the ZedBoard with audio input/output peripherals.
 4. Run the design and test with `birdsong_out.wav`.